 Students who are absent from academic or social activities because of religious observances will not be penalized.
-A student who believes that he/she has been unreasonably denied an educational benefit due to his/her religious belief or practices may seek redress under the Student Grievance Procedure.
+A student who believes that they have been unreasonably denied an educational benefit due to his/her religious belief or practices may seek redress under the Student Grievance Procedure.